 Smaller than previous years, but no less fascinating for it, Baselworld 2019 was less about technical prowess – although Patek Philippe did manage to throw in two new complications – and more about revisiting and revising some old favourites.

-As ever, David Duggan and David Hagon travelled to the Swiss city of Basel to take a look at the very latest in horological innovation.
-Here, David Duggan share a few of their highlights.
+As ever, David Duggan travelled to the Swiss city of Basel to take a look at the very latest in horological innovation.
+Here, he shares a few of his highlights.

 And what an archive they have to draw on.
 This year, the manufacture released updates on not one, but five classic models – the Yacht-Master, Sea Dweller, GMT Master II, Day Date and Day Just.